Hepatitis B Core Antibody, IgM, Serum

 Diagnosis of acute hepatitis B infection

-Identifying acute hepatitis B virus (HBV) infection in the serologic window period when hepatitis B surface antigen and anti-hepatitis B surface are negative
+Identifying acute hepatitis B virus (HBV) infection in the serologic window period when hepatitis B surface antigen (HBsAg) and antihepatitis B surface (anti-HBs) are negative

-Differentiation between acute and chronic/past hepatitis B infection in the presence of positive anti-hepatitis B core
+Differentiation between acute and chronic or past hepatitis B infection in the presence of positive antihepatitis B core.

 A positive result indicates recent acute hepatitis B infection.